Introduction

 Final thoughts

-The nice thing about this solution is that it provides a good balance between resistance to refactoring, protection against regressions, and fast feedback (see Khorikov, 2020, p.
+The nice thing about this solution is that it balances resistance to refactoring, protection against regressions, and fast feedback (see Khorikov, 2020, p.
 88).

 And last but not least, the tests are runnable on GitHub without further modifications to the virtual environments 🤓